Rome

 The complete guide to Rome

-Why Rome remains the European capital of the Italian-style luxury hotel
+Why Rome remains the European capital of the Italian palace

-Rome didn't invent the luxury hotel, but it has perfected the Latin version: the one where the concierge knows your name from the second night, where the cocktail bar stays open until dawn without ever losing its elegance, where the staff speak five languages but always reply to you in Italian by reflex.
-The 10 hotels we have selected embody this Roman hospitality, between 17th-century palaces converted and confidential boutique hotels.
+Rome didn't invent the palace, but it has perfected the Latin version: the one where the concierge knows your name from the second night, where the cocktail bar stays open until dawn without ever losing its elegance, where the staff speaks five languages but always replies to you in Italian by reflex.
+The 10 hotels that we have selected embody this Roman hospitality, between converted XVIIth-century palaces and confidential boutique hotels.

 The Hassler Roma has held the top of the Spanish Steps since 1893 and continues to attract an international clientele that returns every year.
 The J.K.
 Place Roma, a Leading Hotels member, has turned the art of lounging into a discipline: you come here to do nothing, except do it well.
 More recent, Orient Express La Minerva sets down its trunks on the Piazza della Minerva, between the Pantheon and Bernini's works, with a service that recalls the golden age of great trains.